kamuz/top-wordpress/readme.md

 * [Easy Load More](https://wordpress.org/plugins/easy-load-more/) - button for ajax content loading
 * [WordPress GitHub Sync](https://wordpress.org/plugins/wp-github-sync/) - sync content with a GitHub repository
 * [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) - allows you to regenerate all thumbnail sizes for one or more images that have been uploaded to your Media Library
+* [Activity Log](https://wordpress.org/plugins/aryo-activity-log/) - logs every activity in WordPress, and lets you see exactly what people are doing on your site

 ## Social